Customer Relationship Management: Customer retention as a competitive advantage

 Step 6: Evaluate data and actions

 Next you can assess the data you have gathered and then finally your CRM strategy as well.
-The right tools can also help you with analyzing who makes up your core customer group, which consumer behaviors your customers exhibit, what is working in marketing and what is not, etc. Do you not want to or are you unable to undertake a detailed analysis of your data?
+The right tools can help you analyze who makes up your core customer group, which consumer behaviors are exhibited by your customers, what is working in marketing and what is not, etc. Do you not want to or are you unable to undertake a detailed analysis of your data?
 No problem.
 It’s also useful to keep your eyes and ears open and to directly observe (or ask) your clients so you can learn what they do and don’t like.

 Step 7: Use your findings